A'yana Phillips

-A'yana Keshelle Phillips (born 1 September 1995) is a Virgin Islander model and beauty pageant titleholder from both the British Virgin Islands and US Virgin Islands who was crowned Miss British Virgin Islands 2018 & Miss World US Virgin Islands 2019.
-She represented the British Virgin Islands in the 2018 Miss Universe pageant but unplaced.
-She also represented US Virgin Islands at Miss World 2019 pageant.
+A'yana Keshelle Phillips (born 1 September 1995) is a Virgin Islander model and beauty pageant titleholder from both the British Virgin Islands and the United States Virgin Islands who was crowned Miss British Virgin Islands 2018 and Miss US Virgin Islands 2019.
+She represented the British Virgin Islands in the Miss Universe 2018 pageant but unplaced.
+She also represented the United States Virgin Islands at Miss World 2019.

+Pageantry

 Miss British Virgin Islands 2017

-On 6 August 2017, Phillips finished as the 2nd Runner-up at Miss British Virgin Islands 2017 at the Multipurpose Sports Complex.
-She was one of the two contestants who shared the second runner-up position with Helina Hewlett.
-Meanwhile, the official winner was Khephra Sylvester crowned as the 2017 winner and competed at Miss Universe 2017 in Las Vegas, United States where she did not place in the top 16.
+On 6 August 2017, Phillips finished as the second runner-up at Miss British Virgin Islands 2017.

 Miss British Virgin Islands 2018

 Phillips was crowned Miss British Virgin Islands 2018 at the coronation ceremony held on 5 August 2018 at the festival village.
 She succeeded outgoing Miss British Virgin Islands 2017 Khephra Sylvester.

 Miss Universe 2018

-Phillips represented British Virgin Islands at Miss Universe 2018 pageant in Bangkok, Thailand but unplaced.
+Phillips represented the British Virgin Islands at Miss Universe 2018 in Bangkok, Thailand and was unplaced.

 Miss World U.S. Virgin Islands 2019

 Phillips competed in Miss World USVI 2019 and won in October 2019.
 She succeeded Kyrelle Thomas.